 b.
 Publication Activities (Publication Council): These are limited to university-sponsored publications under the jurisdiction of the Publications Council.
 The Student Assembly shall fund a block sum for the Publication Council per a contract set forth in Chapter Six of this title.

 c.
-Conference Activities (Conference Fund): These activities involve support for students of the College attending lectures, conferences, symposia, or similar activities.
+Conference Activities (Conference Fund): These activities involve support for students of W&M attending lectures, conferences, symposia, or similar activities.

 d.
 Special Activity Funding: Available to student organizations to provide financial assistance when holding activities and events.
 Consist of four separate funds: Speakers Fund, Multicultural Fund, Campus Event Fund and the New Event/Initiative Fund.

 e.
-Service Activities: These are activities whose primary purpose is to provide volunteer service to the College community, outside the College community, or both.
+Service Activities: These are activities whose primary purpose is to provide volunteer service to the university community, outside the university community, or both.

 g.
-Cultural Activities: The activities consists of a program that are designed to increase cultural awareness, and the activities is for the benefit of and open to the entire college community.
+Cultural Activities: The activities consists of a program that are designed to increase cultural awareness, and the activities is for the benefit of and open to the entire university community.

 h.
 Interscholastic Activities: These are activities which involve competitions, exchange of ideas, or simulations with students of other institutions of higher education.

 i.
-Peer and Public Education Activities: These are activities which promote knowledge and information within and/or outside the College Community regarding subjects of importance or interest to the community but are not of a politically partisan nature or involve religious worship ceremonies or devotional activities.
+Peer and Public Education Activities: These are activities which promote knowledge and information within and/or outside the university community regarding subjects of importance or interest to the community but are not of a politically partisan nature or involve religious worship ceremonies or devotional activities.

 j.
 Humanitarian Activities: These are activities which, through student action, promote or encourage the humane treatment of people or animals.

 k.
-Hobby Activities: These are activities which promote, enhance, or encourage the hobbies of students at the College.
+Hobby Activities: These are activities which promote, enhance, or encourage the hobbies of students at W&M.

 V. Criteria Considered in Fee Allocation

 a.
-The extent to which the proposed activity is likely to foster growth and excellence among students at the College.
+The extent to which the proposed activity is likely to foster growth and excellence among students at W&M.

 b.
 The commitment of the activity sponsors to the execution of the activity.